Billions in damage across the South prompts focus on who’s to blame, and who will pay

 “And people are going to say, ‘Wow, that was terrible, but it’s going to be really expensive to deal with that, let’s think this through.’ ”

-Wax, Berman and Witte reported from Washington.
+Wax-Thibodeaux, Berman and Witte reported from Washington.
 Brittney Martin in Houston; Andrea Eger in Tulsa; and Neena Satija, Matthew Cappucci, Hannah Knowles, Abigail Hauslohner, Andrew Freedman, Derek Hawkins and Marisa Iati in Washington contributed to this report.